lsprangers/lsprangers.github.io/docs/aws_sap/VPC.md

         - This means if we have private VPCs, let's say 5, and then one central VPC with a NAT Gateway and an IGW
             - If the NGW is peered to the IGW, and our private subnets are peered each to the NGW, that doesn't mean we can access the IGW from the instances
             - This is definition of "edge to edge routing" and it's not allowed, we'd need to connect each instance to IGW itself
+- Side note - typical `ping <IP>` ICMP protocols don't work over VPC peering connections
+    - This is because security groups and network ACL's block this by default, you can set it up to work
+    - To test out connectivity, use TCP-based tools like `telnet` or `nc` (netcat)

 ### Transit Gateway
 - Everything above becomes complicated, there are directed relationships and edge-to-edge considerations